 Google’s upcoming algorithm changes aside, we’re also seeing lots of signals at Foster Web Marketing that your brand prominence is going to be more important than ever moving forward.
 Eric Schmidt, former CEO of Google says, “Brands are the solution, not the problem.
 Brands are how you sort out the cesspool.”
 SEO is more than just ranking for your keywords.
 It’s about getting Google to associate your keywords with your brand and subsequently associate your brand with bigger brands.

 Want to go beyond just surviving Google’s planned algorithm update?
-Do you want your brand to thrive in 2021?
+Do you want your brand to thrive on the internet?
 Do you want to own your competition?
-Use these 21 tips to your advantage while there’s still time.
+Use these 21 tips to your advantage.

 Determine the Primary Goal for Your Website